cmbonu/chatinsights/README.md

 ### How To
     1. Enter email address and click on "Email me a link"
     2. A link to your dashboard will sent to your mailbox
-    3. Click on the received link to view your dashboard
+    3. Click on the received link to view your dashboard.
+Dashboard links are valid for 1 week.
         * Dashboards will be empty for first time users.
         * Check your junk folder if you do not receive the email.
     4. To upload a chat for analysis